notifi-network/notifi-sdk-ts/packages/notifi-react-hooks/README.md

 // An array of sources that belong to the user const {sources} = data;
 ```

 You'll want to render the alert options available for the user's source, based on what is returned in the source's `applicableFilters` array.
 More about the [`Filter` type here](https://notifi-network.github.io/notifi-sdk-ts/modules.html#Filter).

 There are a handful of available options for different sources with new options on the horizon.
 Join the [Discord Community](https://discord.com/invite/nAqR3mk3rv) to get the latest updates.

 ```
 // Render the options to the user const {id, applicableFilters} = sources?.[0];

-applicableFilters.map(f: Filter => {
-    return <FilterOption id={f.id} key={f.id} filterName={f.name} type={f.type} />
-  });
+const filterId = applicableFilters?.[0].id;
 ```

 For more complex scenarios where the user has multiple sources, you may want to iterate over each source to accumulate the applicable filters to render.

 ## 🪢 Create the Alert

 Once your user enters their contact information and options for their first alert, use the `createAlert()` hook.
 This accepts the [ClientCreateAlertInput shape](https://notifi-network.github.io/notifi-sdk-ts/modules.html#ClientCreateAlertInput) and will return the [`Alert` object](https://notifi-network.github.io/notifi-sdk-ts/modules.html#Alert) in the response upon success.

 ```
 const {createAlert} = notifiClient;

 // User Input
 const [contactInfo, setContactInfo] = useState<ContactForm>({
     emailAddress: null,
     phoneNumber: null,
     telegramId: null,
   });
 const [filterId, setFilterId] = useState<string>('');